Tailormap/-.github/profile/README.md

-⚠️ **We are in the process of migration repositories into this organisation** ⚠️
+⚠️ **We are in the process of migrating repositories to this organisation** ⚠️

 ---